- Psychology & the public

 - A Society accredited MSc in Educational Psychology from a Scottish University (i.e. Strathclyde or Dundee)

 Candidates must complete a period of practice as an Educational Psychologist (Probationer), under the supervision of a Chartered Psychologist with Full Membership of the Scottish Division of Educational Psychology (SDEP) and registered with the Health and Care Professions Council (HCPC) as an Educational Psychologist, who is willing to act as their Co-ordinating Supervisor.

 Accredited Services may appoint a day-to-day supervisor (a workplace supervisor) in addition to the Co-ordinating Supervisor.
 Workplace supervisors must be an HCPC Registered Educational Psychologist.

 Candidates must have a Co-ordinating Supervisor (CoS) for the whole period of their enrolment on the Qualification.
-CoS's must also be on the Society’s Register of Supervisors or be willing to undertake the training as soon as possible.
+The CoS must also be on the Society's Register of Supervisors or be willing to undertake the training as soons as possible.

-All candidates will be required to complete a minimum of one year’s full-time (or the part-time equivalent) of supervised practice under an ‘Approved Supervisor’.
-Details of who is an ‘approved supervisor’ can be found on the Supervisors page.
+All candidates will be required to complete a minimum of one year's full-time (or part-time equivalent) of supervised practice under an 'Approved Supervisor'.
+Details of who is an 'Approved Supervisor' can be found on the supervisors' page.